Dark web

 Telegram’s “dark web” channels: A safe hub for cybercrime?

-Dancing around the milestone of 1 billion active users, Telegram is one of the most popular instant messaging apps on the planet.
-However, with a huge focus on anonymity and a dense user base, the app’s so-called “dark web” channels are quickly turning into a haven for cybercriminals.
-In this article, we explain the concept of Telegram’s dark web channels and their impact in fostering new cyber threats for businesses.
+With a user base of over 1 billion active users, Telegram is one of the most popular instant messaging apps on the planet.
+However, its heavy focus on anonymity and massive user base has made it a haven for cybercriminals—a space often referred to as Telegram’s dark web.
+In this article, we explain how this ecosystem works and its impact in fostering new cyber threats for businesses.

 What is the dark web and how does Telegram fit in?

-Like the dark web (and many other apps), Telegram uses end-to-end encryption to provide extra security.
-This also allows Telegram’s users to utilize features such as self-destructing messages, so called “secret chats,” and groups which the platform's visitors can access anonymously.
-That is partly why these groups are often referred to as Telegram’s “dark web” channels.
+Like the dark web, Telegram (and many other apps) uses end-to-end encryption to provide extra security.
+This also allows Telegram's users to utilize features such as self-destructing messages, so-called “secret chats,” and groups that the platform's visitors can access anonymously.
+That is partly why these groups are often referred to as Telegram's “dark web” channels.

 Needless to say, such connotations draw a worrying picture.
-While Telegram is a legitimate app, unrelated to traditional dark web forums, its significant focus on anonymity may attract those who want to exploit the app’s features for nefarious purposes.
-Because of this risk, some sources have even labeled the app as a destination for cybercriminals[1].
-And although Telegram’s owners have taken measures to limit the number of cyber threats (for example, by eliminating some of the Chinese cybercrime markets[2]) the risks seem to persist.
+While Telegram is a legitimate app, unrelated to traditional dark web forums, its focus on anonymity and privacy may attract those who want to exploit the app's features for malicious purposes.
+Because of this risk, some sources have even labeled the app as a destination for cybercriminals.
+And although Telegram's owners have taken measures to limit the number of cyber threats (for example, by eliminating some of the Chinese cybercrime markets), the risks seem to persist.

-Telegram’s dark web channels are private or invite-only messaging groups, in which users chat, share information, or otherwise collaborate between themselves.
-While in no way related to the dark web, these channels are nicknamed “dark web” because of the encryption and secrecy that surrounds them.
+Telegram's dark web channels are private or invite-only messaging groups, in which users chat, share information, or otherwise collaborate with each other.
 This moniker also comes from the fact that threat actors may often use these channels to share leaked credentials, disturbing content, or other sensitive information.

 Main page of a secret group on Telegram, dedicated to data extortion.